MichaelCurrin/learn-to-code/Scripting languages/Ruby/README.md

 ### Install and upgrade

 Check where Ruby in installed, if at all.
+For example:

 ```bash
 $ which ruby